Dunkl Operators for Arbitrary Finite Groups: A General Picture

 In Definition \ref{define-dunkl-qcd} we defined a Dunkl QCD.
 The next definition is a similar, but different, concept.

-\begin{definition} A {\em cyclic Dunkl displacement} with respect to a given (i.e., `initial') regular connection $\tilde{\omega}$ on a quantum principal bundle $P$ with a finite structure group $ G $ is a set function $\ddisp\colon \S\rightarrow \hor^1(P)$, where $ \S \subset G$ has a cyclic geometry (with respect to the flip-over operator $ \sigma $) whose set of lines is $\cal{T}$ and which satisfies the following three properties:
+\begin{definition} A {\em cyclic Dunkl displacement} with respect to a given (that is, `initial') regular connection $\tilde{\omega}$ on a quantum principal bundle $P$ with a finite structure group $ G $ is a set function $\ddisp\colon \S\rightarrow \hor^1(P)$, where $ \S \subset G$ has a cyclic geometry (with respect to the flip-over operator $ \sigma $) whose set of lines is $\cal{T}$ and which satisfies the following three properties:

 0.2cm \bla{i} Cyclic Property:

 for every cyclic line $\ell \leftrightarrow (s_1, \dots, s_n) \in \cal{T}$, where $s_1, \dots, s_n \in \S$.
 Notice that this condition is invariant under cyclic permutations of the chosen ordered sequence, that is, it depends only on the cyclic line $ \ell $ defined by $(s_1, \dots, s_n)$.